Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/data-binding.md

 					 Text="{Binding ElementName=boundTextBox, Path=Text, Mode=TwoWay}" />
 ```

+}

-Since data binding replaces the complete text of the document with each change in the data source, it is best to set the [AreLineModificationMarksVisible](xref:ActiproSoftware.Windows.Controls.SyntaxEditor.SyntaxEditor.AreLineModificationMarksVisible) property to `false`.
+Since data binding replaces the complete text of the document with each change in the data source, it is best to set the [AreLineModificationMarksVisible](xref:@ActiproUIRoot.Controls.SyntaxEditor.SyntaxEditor.AreLineModificationMarksVisible) property to `false`.